williamtroup/Select.js/docs/binding/CUSTOM_TRIGGERS.md

 # Select.js - Binding Options - Custom Triggers:

-Below is a list of all the custom triggers supported in the "data-select-options" binding attribute for DOM elements.
+Below is a list of all the custom triggers supported in the "data-select-js" binding attribute for DOM elements.
 <br>
 <br>